Height requirements

 Guests under age 14 must be with someone 14 or older to enter a theme park or water park.
 For rides, children under age 7 must ride with someone 14 or older.

-A travel advisor can help you plan the best experience for your family.
+A Good Story Vacations travel advisor can help you plan the best experience for your family.
 Tell them the ages of your kids at the time of travel and their heights.
-Your advisor can guide you on which rides are a good fit.
-They will also help you plan around height restrictions so you know what to expect.
+Your advisor can guide you on which rides are a good fit and build park days around what everyone can ride together.
 With a little planning, you can make the day smoother for you and your kids.

 Guests race through the illuminated track on TRON Lightcycle / Run at Magic Kingdom Park, leaning forward on sleek, futuristic ride vehicles.